sebastiansam55/boxlinux/README.md

 * Box Version control (Need box pro account, not feature of free)

 * Upload to other directories (Needs to be tested)

-* View Comments on File (maybe not sure if that would be useful yet)

 * Comment on Files